kyverno/chainsaw/website/docs/tests/test-based.md

 It also comes with a `spec` section used to declaratively represent the steps of a test and other configuration elements belonging to the test being defined.

+!!! tip "Reference documentation"
     The full structure of the `Test` resource is documented [here](../apis/chainsaw.v1alpha1.md#chainsaw-kyverno-io-v1alpha1-Test).

-## `Test` loading process

-A `Test` resource is self-contained and fully represents a test.
-Chainsaw loads the Test and adds it to the collection of tests to be processed.
-By default, Chainsaw expects the file name to match `chainsaw-test.yaml`.
-However, this can be customized using the `--test-file` command flag.
+### Test steps

+A `Test` is mostly made of test steps.
+Test steps are detailed in a [dedicated documentation](../steps/index.md).

 ## Example

 ### chainsaw-test.yaml

 The manifest below contains a `Test` in a file called `chainsaw-test.yaml`.

 Chainsaw will load the `Test` and steps defined in its `spec` section.

-The `Test` defines a custom `timeout` for the whole test.
-Note that the `timeout` could have been overridden in specific steps if needed.
+The `Test` uses a custom `timeouts` for the whole test.
+Note that `timeouts` could have been overridden in specific steps if needed.

 ```yaml
 apiVersion: chainsaw.kyverno.io/v1alpha1